littlehacker26/Discriminator-Cooperative-Unlikelihood-Prompt-Tuning/README.md

 - bash train_sentiment_disc.bash

 **Detoxic classifer training**
-- cd ./script \
+- cd ./script
 - bash train_detoxic_disc.bash

 **Parameter Configuration**
 - `--data_path`: training corpus data for classifer training
 - `--model_name_or_path`： the path for the pretrained language model, we use GPT2-samll here
-- `--out_dir`: the output direction to save the check-point
+- `--out_dir`: the output directory  to save the check-point
 - `--template`: configure the prompt length of the control-prompt